lakshya-chopra/aws-terminologies/README.md

  1. S3 : Scalable, Object Storage
  2. EBS : For having block storage associated with EC2 instances. offers low latency and cost effectiveness.
  3. EFS: Offers file storage for EC2.
+ 4. S3 Glacier : Low cost cloud data archival service (like a data vault) that offfers fast retrieval, highly secure and durable.

 # Load Balancers and Target groups:
  **Load balancers are given the task of efficienctly dividing the network traffic or resources across multiple servers that are part of that network.
-This ensures that all the servers remain active (unless there’s some hardware issue)
+This ensures that all the servers remain active (unless there’s some hardware issue).**